Configuration

 ignoreExportsUsedInFile

-In a more fine-grained manner, you can also ignore only specific issue types:
+In a more fine-grained manner, to ignore only specific issue types:

 includeEntryExports